Black Sheep Code

 type C = ColumnData<{foo: number, id: string}>;

-We've effectively cloned the the row data type.
+All we've done at this point is we've cloned the the row data type.

 The [K in keyof T] effectively acts as a for loop, introducing a new generic type K, which we use to index the original T type, to "get all values accessible by this type K".

-So let's create those key and renderValue properties.
+Let's create those key and renderValue properties.

 type ColumnData<T extends RowData> = {// 👈 it's an object type